harsha-ops/StudentAPP-JenkinsPipeline-Scripting/README.md

-This file deploys the StudentAPP which is a 3-tier Architecture application through Jenkins Pipeline
+This file deploys the StudentAPP, a 3-tier architecture application, using a Jenkins pipeline.